Visiting Iceland in February | The Ultimate Guide

 The Diamond Beach near Jökulsárlón, where the icebergs wash ashore

-Another beautiful region of Iceland that is definitely worth visiting in February is the South Coast.
-The reason is simple — it has an enormous range of landscapes and landmarks.
+Another beautiful region to visit in February is the South Coast.
+It has an enormous range of landscapes and landmarks.

-There are the waterfalls Seljalandsfoss and Skogafoss, the glaciers Solheimajokull and Vatnajokull, the volcanos Eyjafjallajokull, Katla, and Hekla, and awe-inspiring sites such as Skaftafell Nature Reserve, Reynisfjara black sand beach, the plane wreckage at Solheimasandur, and Jokulsarlon glacier lagoon.
+There are the waterfalls Seljalandsfoss Waterfall and Skogafoss Waterfall, the glaciers Solheimajokull and Vatnajokull, the volcanoes Eyjafjallajokull, Katla, and Hekla, and awe-inspiring sites such as Skaftafell Nature Reserve, Reynisfjara Black Sand Beach, the plane wreckage at Solheimasandur, and Jokulsarlon Glacier Lagoon.

-South Coast tours are incredibly popular throughout the year.
-One notable place you should know of is the wild coast at Reynisfjara beach.
+South Coast tours are popular throughout the year.
+One notable place to know is the wild coast at Reynisfjara Beach.

-There's no landmass between the Icelandic coastline and the rest of Europe, meaning that the waves can gather great strength as they travel longer distances.
-As a result, these waves can emerge unpredictably and have taken many people out to sea throughout the years.
-When visiting the wild coast, make sure to marvel at the waves from a safe distance.
+There is no landmass between the Icelandic coastline and the rest of Europe, meaning waves can gather great strength as they travel long distances.
+These waves can emerge unpredictably and have taken people out to sea throughout the years.
+When visiting the wild coast, marvel from a safe distance.

 Lake Myvatn in Iceland in February